The Three Things I Wish I Knew Before Homeschooling…

-It’s why I know that you have to have a strong sense of your self to capture your homeschool life.
-You need to know you.
-And you need to care about you.
+It’s why I know that you have to have a strong sense of yourself to capture your homeschool life.
+You need to know yourself.
+And you need to care about yourself.
 You need to nurture the nurturer.

 The second thing I wish I knew BEFORE I began homeschooling (but def didn’t).

 As you can likely guess, my goal in “showing up” for my homeschool family was to do everything that anyone wanted me to do all the time.

 Up, down, left, right: any way you look at it, there are problems with this approach to womanhood/parenting/homeschooling.

 (This email could literally be a book.
 And likely will become one someday.)